snyk/actions/iac/README.md

           file: your/kubernetes-manifest.yaml
 ```

-The Snyk Infrastructurer as Code Action has properties which are passed to the underlying image.
+The Snyk Infrastructure as Code Action has properties which are passed to the underlying image.
 These are
 passed to the action using `with`.

 | Property | Default | Description                                                             |